Robinsons Palawan

-Robinsons Palawan (formerly Robinsons Place Palawan) is a shopping mall owned and operated by Robinsons Malls, the second largest mall operator in the Philippines.
-It is the 31st in the Robinsons mall chain and the first and largest full service mall in the province of Palawan.
+Robinsons Palawan (formerly known as Robinsons Place Palawan), is a shopping mall owned and operated by Robinsons Malls, the second largest mall operator in the Philippines.
+It is the 30th in the Robinsons mall chain and the first and largest full service mall in the province of Palawan.
 The mall opened on May 24, 2012.

 The 16-hectare mall houses a 300-seat food court, al fresco dining outlets, fashion boutiques, specialty shops, banks, an amusement center, service outlets and cellphone and gadget shops.
 It is located 5 kilometers north of Puerto Princesa city proper along the North National Highway.

 In September 2014, the Department of Foreign Affairs inaugurated its first mall-based passport office in the Mimaropa region at the mall's second level.